mher/node-celery/README.md

 # Celery client for Node.js

-Celery is an asynchronous task queue/job queue based on distributed message passing. node-celery allows to queue tasks from Node.js.
+Celery is an asynchronous task/job queue based on distributed message passing. node-celery allows to queue tasks from Node.js.
 If you are new to Celery check out http://celeryproject.org/